Banata

 Signature Validation

-For SAML connections, Banata Auth validates the XML signature on every assertion using the X.509 certificate provided during setup.
+For SAML connections, Banata Auth validates the XML signature on every assertion using the X.509 certificate you provided during setup.
 Assertions with invalid, expired, or missing signatures are rejected.

 For OIDC connections, tokens are validated against the IdP's published JWKS (JSON Web Key Set), ensuring that tokens were issued by the expected provider and have not been tampered with.